AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/README.md

 Training process have done with result:</br>
 ![ImageRecognitionTrainResult](https://github.com/AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/blob/master/img/ImageRecognitionTrainResult.PNG)

-Test accurancy is 78.8%, it is not the best, because I do not have enough dataset.
+Test accuracy is 78.8%, it is not the best, because I do not have enough dataset.
 To improve it, I would like to increase number of photo in dataset about 1000 photos per food.</br>
 Below is test result:</br>

 Photo | Target | Output | Result